Leadership

 Megan Gogo, Operations and Community Service Coordinator

 Megan Gogo is our Operations and Community Service Coordinator at The Alano Club of Kent County.
 She has been involved in her recovery since 2018.
 Like many in the program, she did not come here on a winning streak.
 She got a nudge from the judge.
 She found that people here were pleased with themselves and their lives.
 After a couple of months, Megan was sentenced to 200 hours of community service.
 It is there where her passion started.
 After finishing her hours, she was offered to join the team.
-Now she oversees the Community Service Program and the Operations of the club.
+Now, she oversees the community service program and the club operations.
 Megan can oversee as many as 150 community service clients per week.

 When Megan is not working at the club, she continues her passion for recovery.
-She is in her second year at Grand Rapids Community College for Addiction Studies.
-Once she completes that, she will continue her education in social work.
-She is very involved in Alcoholics Anonymous and a couple of other pathways.
-Megan, like many women, has fought hard to be where she is today and, like most, has been able to be there now for her 9-year-old son.
+Megan has completed the Addiction Studies Program at Grand Rapids Community College and wants to further her knowledge and education.
+She is very involved in Alcoholics Anonymous.
+Like many women, Megan has fought hard to be where she is today and, like most, has been able to be there now for her 10-year-old son.
+When she is not helping women in the program, Megan likes to spend her time either at home with her son and her fat cat, Monkey, or tending to her many houseplants.
 She is a true testimony that the program works.

 Board Members